Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Data analysis

+where $S$ and $B$ are the true signal and the true background, whereas $S’$ and $B'$ are the extracted signal and the estimated background.
+The data are compatible with a bias $b$ of the order of $10^{-4}$, as can be seen with the red curves plotted in Fig.~\ref{fig:sysbackgrounda}.
+This corresponds to about 50\% of the maximum acceptance correction applied to the same-sign pair distribution $\sqrt{N^{\rm same}_{\rm ++}N^{\rm same}_{\rm --}}$ used to estimate $B$, in the region where the $S/B$ is small ($\mee > 0.2$\,\GeVmass).
+Such uncertainty leads to the \mee and \ptee dependent systematic uncertainty shown in Fig.~\ref{fig:sysbackgroundb} for $0.2 < p_{\rm T,e} < 10$\,\GeVc obtained by $10^{-4} \times B/S$.
+It is driven by the $S/B$ ratio and ranging from 0 to 39\%.
+For the DCA$_{\rm ee}$-differential analysis, for which the electron candidates must fulfill $p_{\rm T} > 0.4$\,\GeVc, the systematic uncertainty is smaller due to the larger $S/B$.

+Similar to Ref.~\cite{ALICE:2022hvk}, additional uncertainties related to the conversion rejection criterion ($\varphi_{\rm V}$), the criteria on the number of shared ITS clusters, and the requirement of a hit in the first ITS layer, as well as to the TPC--ITS and TPC--TOF matching efficiencies, are added in quadrature.
+The first two sources of systematic uncertainties are estimated by varying the selection criteria, whereas the others are determined for single electrons and propagated to the \ee pairs using a MC method.
+The resulting systematic uncertainties are listed in Table~\ref{systable}.

-An additional source of systematic uncertainty is considered for the DCA$_{\rm ee}$-differential analysis.
+Finally, an additional source of systematic uncertainty is considered for the DCA$_{\rm ee}$-differential analysis.
 To take into account possible systematic effects related to the correlation between \ptee and DCA$_{\rm ee}$, the latter is studied in each mass region under interest.
 The difference of the pair efficiency at the maximum and minimum mean \ptee, seen as a function of DCA$_{\rm ee}$, in a given mass region is used to assign a systematic uncertainty~\cite{ALICE:2018fvj}.
 It is found to be of the order of 3\%.
 The total systematic uncertainty is given in Table~\ref{systable} for the \ptee and \mee analysis, as well as the DCA$_{\rm ee}$ analysis.
+Moreover, the dependence of the different sources of systematic uncertainties on \mee is shown in two different \ptee intervals 0-1\,\GeVc and 1-8\,\GeVc in Fig.~\ref{fig:sysbackgroundc} for the \ptee and \mee analysis with $0.2 < p_{\rm T,e} < 10$\,\GeVc and $|\eta_{\rm e}| < 0.8$.